victoriajeniluc/Practice/CSS/notes.md

 			}

 ##AUTO-FILL VS. AUTO-FIT##
+- Auto-fit
+	- Will NOT create tracks out of empty space
 - Auto-fill
-	- Will NOT create tracks out of empty space
-- Auto-fit
 	- will create tracks out of empty space
+	- having a larger grid than the items you have
+- WHICH ONE TO USE?
+	- Up to the user's preference... sometimes you may want to use auto-fill to be able to create an extra track in case.

+##WHY DO WE USE AUTO-FILL AND AUTO-FIT##
+- BECAUSE OF MINMAX()
+	- Takes two arguments, a min and a max